πΊοΈ Overview

 - By default,

-downloadwill save files to./contentin the current working directory unless an output path is specified via the--outputflag.
+downloadwill save files to./contentin the working directory unless an output path is specified via the--outputflag.

 Example Usage